If you want to compare measures at different times or by different dimensions, you can use the Filter by date parameter in the measure settings.

 In the following image, the insight shows a column chart with the number of opportunities that each sales representative created and closed in the current year.

-GoodData Portal automatically selects a recommended date dimension based on the previous usage of date filters in your project.
+GoodData Portal automatically selects a recommended date dimension based on the previous usage of date filters in your workspace.
 You can change the dimension at any time.

 Date Filter Interactions